-The New Jersey and Pennsylvania Credit Union Foundations provide guidance and funding to credit unions and their partnering non-profit organizations working to educate and improve the financial literacy skills of consumers of all ages.
+The CrossState Credit Union Foundation provides guidance and funding to credit unions and their partnering nonprofit organizations working to educate and improve the financial literacy skills of consumers of all ages.

-In addition to these resources, the Foundations provides grant funding for initiatives such as in-school materials and programs, community and workplace programs, development of student-run branches, savings days and Financial Reality Fairs.
+In addition to these resources, the Foundation provides grant funding for initiatives such as in-school materials and programs, community and workplace programs, development of student-run branches, savings days and Financial Reality Fairs.

 Before applying, please review the Financial Literacy Grant Application.
 If you need assistance or have questions about your application, please contact the Foundations’ office at 800-932-0661 x 2244.

 Learn about the winning projects of the Foundation’s Leaders in Financial Literacy Award Winners

 Belco Community Credit Union – “Team Belco Believes”